-In an ideal world, I’d be writing things up as I go, letting you know what I made of the city, with regular updates documenting my various adventures and experiences.
-However, if the last year has taught me anything, it’s that trying to combine travelling, working, keeping the Coffee Spot regularly updated and writing Travel Spots in real time just doesn’t work.
-Something has to give and, sadly, it’s the Travel Spot.
+Ideally, I’d write things up as I go, letting you know what I made of the city, with regular updates documenting my various adventures/experiences.
+However, the last year has taught me that combining travel, work, keeping the Coffee Spot regularly updated and writing Travel Spots in real time just doesn’t work.
+Something had to give and, sadly, it’s the real-time Travel Spots.

-You can read more of my thoughts after the gallery, a view of Ho Chi Minh City seen through its coffee shops.
+However, it all starts with some thoughts about planing the journey and why I decided to catch the train.
+You can read about this after the gallery, which is a view of Ho Chi Minh City seen through its coffee shops.

 Regular readers will know that I have prior experience with long distance train travel.
 Indeed, the Travel Spot was created in order to cover my trip across the USA from Portland, Maine, to Portland, Oregon, which I took almost exactly two years ago.
 In comparison to that trip, which involved three nights on the train, this one, involving a mere 36 hours on board, is a minnow.
 However, by any other standard, it’s still pretty epic.